DigitalEarthWHS/DigitalEarthWHS.github.io/README.md

 # DigitalEarthWHS.github.io
- Course website for Digital Earth
+ Course website for Digital Earth at WHS